sborrazas/redux-apimap/README.md

     request will be sent (overrides `json` option).
   * `json` (optional, default `false`) — If true, a JSON-formatted HTTP request will be sent.
 This also sets the `Accept` header to `application/json`.
-  * `CSRFToken` (optional) — If sent, additional HTTP headers will be sent to validate the request.
   * Any additional options that can be sent to the [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) function.